RBVI/stringApp/doc_automation.md

 ## Expand network

-`help string expand`
+`string expand`

-Expand an already existing STRING network by more interactors such as STITCH compounds, proteins of the network species as well as proteins interacting with available viruses or host species proteins.
+Expands an already existing STRING network by more interactors such as STITCH compounds, proteins of the network species as well as proteins interacting with available viruses or host species proteins.

 ### Arguments